Using Groups

 Rules in a group have a special order.
 They are ordered first by length of context, with longest context first, and then by line order in the file.
 This slightly non-intuitive ordering makes it much simpler to group rules according to their function, rather than necessarily by their priority.

-The examples below show the two types of groups.
+The examples below show the three types of groups.

 group(mygroup) c context only